-• Current assay displays detailed results for the current assay available on Results Single Assay worksheet.
+• Current assay displays a second level of detailed results for the current assay available on Results Single Assay worksheet.
 These results are more detailed than the Main results box on the Main Input & Output worksheet.

-Even more detailed results are available for each of the refineries: CokingRefinery Detailed Results and HydroRefinery Detailed Results display the breakdown of energy inputs and outputs as well as the GHG emissions per process unit.
+A third level of detailed results is available for each of the two major refinery modelling structures/calculation sets: CokingRefinery Detailed Results and HydroRefinery Detailed Results display the breakdown of energy inputs and outputs as well as the GHG emissions per process unit.